-There are many good qualities associated with perfectionism, and perfectionistic individuals can accomplish amazing things.
-They might be major contributors to their workplaces, or make incredible efforts to ensure that their families have everything they need.
-In fact, we all owe a great deal to perfectionists since they are responsible for so many breakthroughs in medicine, technology, and in numerous other fields.
+Many good qualities are associated with perfectionism; perfectionistic individuals can accomplish amazing things.
+They might contribute to their workplaces or make incredible efforts to ensure their families have everything they need.
+We all owe a great deal to perfectionists since they are responsible for many breakthroughs in medicine, technology, and numerous other fields.

 However, there are also many negatives associated with perfectionism.
 For example, it is common for perfectionists to find it difficult to feel satisfied for more than a brief moment.
-Additionally, perfectionists often have trouble connecting with other people, especially those who just can’t understand what drives them.
-At other times, people with perfectionism can feel “stuck,” and are unable to control it, even when it’s obviously being counter-productive.
+Additionally, perfectionists often have trouble connecting with others, especially those who can’t understand what drives them.
+At other times, people with perfectionism can feel “stuck” and cannot control it, even when it’s counter-productive.
 Not surprisingly, it can be very lonely and unhappy at the top for many perfectionists.

 Perfectionism vs. Excellence

-That’s not to say that trying to excel isn’t admirable, it’s just that perfectionists take it way too far.
-Perfectionism can squeeze any joy out of achievement, because as soon as one goal is met, an endless parade of new and ever-higher goals takes its place.
+That’s not to say that trying to excel isn’t admirable.
+It’s just that perfectionists take it way too far.
+Perfectionism can squeeze any joy out of achievement because an endless parade of new and ever-higher goals occurs when one goal is met.
 This pattern often leaves perfectionists in a vicious cycle where every finish line is also the starting line for the next race.